 MF, Bridget Callahan (25’), 5 — At 82.8% passing on 29 passes — decent enough numbers — there were times I just forgot she was on the field, and that’s with coming on early for the injured Weatherholt.
 This is primarily due to the Pride’s undying need to play out wide, but even still, I would have liked to have seen more involvement.

 MF, Abby Elinsky (68’), 5 — In 22 minutes of play, Elinsky had 13 touches and completed all three of her passes.
 She was kind of everywhere in this one, but that seems to be her signature trait.
 Short of that, not much of an impact was made against a fairly organized Sky Blue FC.

 All righty.
 All the veterans know what to do.
 If this is your first time, vote below on your player of the match, and let me have it if you disagree.
 But no matter our differences of opinion, three points are three points.
 And the Pride are no longer in last place.

-Who was your Pride player of the match in the 1-0 loss to Sky Blue FC?
+Who was your Pride Player of the Match in the 2-1 victory over Sky Blue FC?

 This poll is closed